2016 Samoan general election: Parties and candidates

 A total of 171 candidates were nominated.
 Five were subsequently disqualified and two withdrew, which resulted in 164 candidates contesting the election.
 There were 24 female candidates, up from nine in the 2011 election.
-Two parties contested the election, the ruling HRPP led by prime minister Tuilaʻepa Saʻilele Malielegaoi and the TSP led by opposition leader Palusalue Fa‘apo II.
+Two parties contested the election, the ruling HRPP led by Prime Minister Tuilaʻepa Saʻilele Malielegaoi and the TSP led by Opposition Leader Palusalue Fa‘apo II.
 The HRPP fielded 81 candidates; the TSP 22 and 61 contenders ran as independents.
 However, 48 of the independents were associated with the HRPP and one was aligned with the TSP.
 The high quantity of Independents affiliated with the HRPP was due to the ruling party's policy of prioritising its incumbent members of parliament.
 In addition to four constituencies where the sole candidate was an HRPP member, candidates in 14 other constituencies solely consisted of hopefuls that were either a member of the HRPP or an affiliate of the party.
-Therefore, the HRPP was guaranteed to secure 18 seats.
+Therefore, the HRPP was guaranteed to secure at least 18 seats.
+Several independents were affiliated with the TSP, although the number of these candidates was undefined.